theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/sap-connection-using-xfa-gui.md

 ---
-title: Create an SAP Connection
+title: Create an SAP Connection using the Xtract for Alteryx GUI
-description: SAP Connection
+description: Create an SAP Connection using the Xtract for Alteryx GUI
 ---

-The following section shows how to create an SAP connection using the Xtract for Alteryx UI.<br>
+The following section shows how to create an SAP connection using the {{ productName }} UI.<br>
-An SAP connection is required to use any Xtract for Alteryx component.
+An SAP connection is required to use any {{ productName }} component.

 !!! note
-    Creating SAP connections using the Xtract for Alteryx UI is deprecated.<br>
+    Creating SAP connections using the {{ productName }} UI is deprecated.<br>
     The recommended method for creating SAP connections involves the use of Alteryx' Data Connection Manager and requires an Alteryx Designer version >= 2022.3.
     For more information, see [Online Help: SAP-Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).

 ### Create an SAP Connection

-1. Drag&drop an Xtract for Alteryx component from the Alteryx Designer tool box onto the canvas :number-1:.
+1. Drag&drop an {{ productName }} component from the Alteryx Designer tool box onto the canvas :number-1:.
 The configuration window of the component opens. <br>
 ![Create-New-Table-Extraction](../assets/images/xfa/articles/xfa_create_table_extraction_02.png){:class="img-responsive"}
 2. Click **[New]** to create a new connection :number-2:.
 The window "SAP Connection Details" opens.